top of page

 In previous years, members could show up at the AGM, nominate themselves, and the membership would vote person by person to pick the next board.

-We are switching to a slate format this year.
-This is where the current board sorts through applications and choses the slate of board members to present at the AGM, where membership votes yes or no to approve all incoming board members.
+Several years ago, we switched to a slate format.
+In this format, the current board members review applications and nominate the slate of board applicants to present at the AGM, where membership votes yes or no to approve all incoming board members.
 This is common for most non-profit organizations.

-This allows the board to seek out people who fill experience gaps on the board and curate a well-rounded board who can carry the festival forward.
-It is not a popularity contest, and the focus is on finding individuals with the skillsets to help VIBF thrive.
+This process allows the board to seek out people who fill experience gaps on the board and curate a well-rounded board who can carry the festival forward.
+We’re looking for people with all levels and mediums of burlesque experience, as well as community allies; the focus is on finding individuals with the skill sets to help VIBF thrive.

-Depending on the number of applicants, the current board will decide on a slate of potential board members to submit to the membership for approval at our AGM.
+Depending on the number of applicants, the current board will decide on a slate of board applicants to submit to the membership for approval at our AGM.

 At the AGM, VIBFA members will vote to approve the slate of potential board members, and once approved, new board members will step into their roles immediately and begin training with the outgoing board.